minimaxir/gpt-2-fanfiction/README.md

 # gpt-2-fanfiction

 Experiments in creating fanfiction prompts around certain topics using GPT-2 (exact method for creating prompts will be released eventually).
+All generated texts in this repo were generated from the same finetuned GPT-2 model.

 The names of the `.txt` files indicate the keywords used to generate the fanfiction.